MoonZoon/MoonZoon/README.md

     - If you think MoonZoon will be useful for your project, I want to know that!
 (Use [chat](https://discord.gg/eGduTxK2Es) or [martin@moonzoon.rs](mailto:martin@moonzoon.rs)).
     - Don't hesitate to tell your friends about MoonZoon and feel free to share the link ([http://moonzoon.rs](http://moonzoon.rs)) on social platforms / forums / blogs / newsletters.

+1. _"My only concern is the “no SQL” comment.
+Will it be possible to use MZ with something like SQLx if I prefer?_" (by [@duspom](https://twitter.com/duspom/status/1362934142770450433))
+    - From the [Philosophy & Non-Goals](docs/philosophy_and_non_goals.md) section: "E) Don't build artificial barriers for MoonZoon users - if they want to use REST, CSS or SQL, don't try to stop them."
+    - You don't have to use built-in persistent variables in actors.
+Or you can use them and query the persistent store (e.g. Postgre) directly.
 ---

 Thank you for reading!
 We are waiting for you on [Discord](https://discord.gg/eGduTxK2Es).